-- Now that you've gone solar, be sure to take advantage of the federal Investment Tax Credit (ITC) if you can.
+Now that you've gone solar, be sure to take advantage of the federal Investment Tax Credit (ITC) if you can.
 The ITC is a one-time, non-refundable credit that you receive when you file your taxes for the year you had your solar array installed.
 This tax credit also applies to energy storage systems (batteries).
 You can roll over the tax credit to subsequent years if you're unable to use all of the credit in the first year.
-With the passing of the Inflation Reduction Act of 2022, the tax credit is: 30% of system cost for systems placed in service between 2022 and 2032. - In 2033 it lowers to 26% of the system cost. - In 2034 it lowers to 22% of the system cost.
+With the passing of the Inflation Reduction Act of 2022, the tax credit is:

+- 30% of system cost for systems placed in service between 2022 and 2032

+- 26% of system cost in 2033

+- 22% of system cost in 2034